dantewebmaster/sstapig/README.md

 # SSTAPIG - Starter Swagger Tools Api Generator
-Tool created to generate the process of create the starter Api structure for a Swagger Tools Api.
+Tool created to automate the process of create a starter file structure for a Swagger Tools Api.

+## How to
+1. `npx sstapig gen-api`
+1. Follow the short and simple wizard.
+1. Yes, all done :)

 ## Changelog
-v0.5.5 - Initial version in dev.
+v1.0.0: Initial version.